aadarshjha/ghscrape/README.md

 2. Find the content
 3. Load it up into a Python data structure.

+Right now, the table has been saved as a `raw_table` variable.
+But, you will need to extract the data, using data parsing, and load it into a Python data structure of your choice.

 That's it!
 Let us know if you need any help!